 Royal Central’s Editor talks about his experience of moderating racist abuse against Meghan Markle, and why it has to stop.

-It is August 2017, yet I find myself writing a headline about why racism has to stop.
-Since the news emerged last week that Prince Harry had whisked Meghan Markle away to Africa to celebrate her 36th birthday, speculation has understandably been rife about whether an engagement is imminent.
-With news and speculation comes commentary and opinions, with some people expressing their admiration of Meghan Markle and some expressing dissatisfaction of the young American actress.
+It is February 2018, yet I find myself writing a headline about why racism has to stop.
+Since the news emerged in 2016 that Harry and Meghan were dating, there has been countless news stories about the upcoming royal wedding and about what Ms Markle and what she will bring to The Royal Family.
+But, with news and speculation comes commentary and opinions, with some people expressing their admiration of Meghan Markle and some expressing dissatisfaction of the young American actress.
 However, some have gone one step further than criticism and are using racism to express a point, whether it is overtly or covertly apparent.

 Some of the comments I have read recently include: “I thought the reason everyone flies the red, white and blue flag in England is because they don’t want black in the land.”